treydock/puppet-module-setroubleshoot/README.md

 Sets the ensure behavior of this module.
 Valid values are `present` and `absent`.
 A value of `present` is default.
 A value of `absent` will remove the setroubleshoot-server package.

+#####`manage_services`

+Boolean that determines if this module will manage the messagebus and auditd services necessary to use setroubleshoot's notification features.
+Default is `true`

 #####`package_ensure`